MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-view-posted-tax-credit-memos.md

 ---
-title: View Posted Tax Credit Memos [NZ]
+title: 'View Posted Tax Credit Memos [NZ]'
 description: Describes how to view details of GST credit memos and purchase tax credit memos that have been posted in the New Zealand version.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.form: 28071, 28073, 28081, 28082
+ms.search.form: '28071, 28073, 28081, 28082'
 ms.date: 06/25/2021
 ms.author: bholtorf
-ms.openlocfilehash: c315a83b821c6291894fc20191d9cf1471d1b66f
-ms.sourcegitcommit: 5a02f8527faecdffcc54f9c5c70cefe8c4b3b3f4
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 03/04/2022
-ms.locfileid: "8382173"
 ---
-# <a name="view-posted-tax-credit-memos-in-the-new-zealand-version"></a>View Posted Tax Credit Memos in the New Zealand Version
+# View Posted Tax Credit Memos in the New Zealand Version

 You can use the **Posted GST Credit Memo** page and **Posted Purch.
 Tax Credit Memo** page to view details of GST credit memos and purchase tax credit memos that have been posted.

 The following procedure describes how to view posted GST credit memos, but the same steps also apply for viewing posted purchase tax credit memos.

-## <a name="to-view-a-posted-sales-tax-credit-memo"></a>To view a posted GST credit memo
+## To view a posted GST credit memo
 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Posted GST Credit Memo**, and then choose the related link.
 2. View the FastTabs as described in the following table.